nextstrain/zika-tutorial-nextflow/README.md

 This repository provides the data and scripts associated with the [Zika virus tutorial](https://nextstrain.org/docs/getting-started/zika-tutorial).

 See the [original Zika build repository](https://github.com/nextstrain/zika) for more about the public build.

+This repo is a conversation of the standard Snakemake workflow into Nextflow.